-Teeth whitening is a simple yet effective way to get rid of discolored, stained or dark teeth.
-Though it cannot change the color of your teeth completely, it may make the present shade lighter.
-It is amongst the most popular cosmetic dental procedure as it helps improve your teeth greatly.
-Teeth whitening is not a one-time process, it will have to be repeated from time to time for keeping your teeth bright and strong.
+Teeth whitening is a simple yet effective way to get rid of discoloured, stained or dark teeth.
+Though it cannot change the colour of your teeth completely, it may make the present shade lighter.
+It is amongst the most popular cosmetic dental procedures as it helps to improve your teeth greatly.
+Teeth whitening is not a one-time process, it will have to be repeated from time to time to keeping your teeth bright and strong.

 Teeth whitening is a kind of dentistry that should be performed only by a dentist or trained dental professional, such as a dental hygienist or dental therapist, on the instruction of a dentist.

-Your dentist will advise if teeth whitening are suitable for you.
-In case you have tooth ache or gum disease, then you may not be the right candidate for teeth whitening.
+Your dentist will advise if teeth whitening is suitable for you.
+In case you have a toothache or gum disease, then you may not be the right candidate for teeth whitening.

 Teeth whitening is not permanent.
-They may last from a few months to nearly three years, however this may vary from person to person.
-The whitening effect will not last longer if you smoke, drink, consume tea or coffee that may cause stain to your beautiful teeth.
+They may last from a few months to nearly three years, however, this may vary from person to person.
+The whitening effect will not last as long if you smoke, drink, consume tea or coffee that may cause a stain to your beautiful teeth.

 No, teeth whitening will not work on crowns, dentures, fillings or veneers.

 You will not experience any discomfort when getting your teeth whitened by the dentist.
-Some people find their teeth and gums becoming more sensitive during the treatment, however you should use toothpaste particularly made for sensitive teeth to stop this.
-In rare cases, the teeth may become very sensitive during the treatment, but when the bleaching is stopped, your teeth will soon recover to normal.
+Some people find their teeth and gums become more sensitive during the treatment, however, you should use toothpaste particularly made for sensitive teeth to stop this.
+In rare cases, the teeth may become very sensitive during the treatment, but when the bleaching is stopped; your teeth will soon recover to normal.